Accessible information standards (AIS)

 More information on the Accessible Information Standard can be found on the NHS England website.

-How Hull CCG is making communications more accessible
+How Hull CCG are making communications more accessible

 All of the service providers we commission have to meet the Accessible Information Standard, and we are putting processes in place to check this through the contract management process.